Uploaded image for project: 'Jira Data Center'

 Issue Summary

-When Jira serializes issue payloads for webhooks, all changelog entries for an issue are included in the payload by default, regardless of the number of entries or the needs of the webhook consumer.
+When Jira serializes issue payloads for webhooks, all changelog entries for an issue are processed by default, regardless of the number of entries or the needs of the webhook consumer.

-For issues with a long history, this can result in extremely large payloads, slow webhook delivery, and excessive database and network load.
+For issues with a long history, this can result in extremely slow webhook delivery, and excessive database load.
 There is currently no way to configure or limit the number of changelog items included in webhook payloads.

 Steps to Reproduce